 Prior to the treatment, the symptoms are discussed and an EEG recording is done.
-In the EEG can very accurately be seen where the deviating brainwaves are located.
+In the EEG, very accurately can be seen where the deviating brainwaves are located.

-Based on the findings of the intake, a treatment protocol will be drawn up and the results of the intake and the treatment protocol are discussed with the patient.
+Based on the findings of the intake, a treatment protocol will be drawn up and the results of the intake and treatment protocol are discussed with the patient.
 The treatment protocol describes where and which brainwaves will be ‘trained’.
 Then the treatment starts.

-During the neurofeedback treatment, the patient is sitting on a comfortable chair behind a private screen.
-The brain activity at the spot(s) on the skull, as determined in the treatment protocol, is measured by means of the EEG.
+During neurofeedback treatment, the patient is sitting on a comfortable chair behind a private screen.
+Brain activity at the location(s) on the skull, as determined in the treatment protocol, is measured by means of the EEG.
 The information from the EEG is amplified and passed on to the therapist by means of a neurofeedback device.
 The therapist follows this brain activity and - depending on what the patient wants to achieve - the therapist sets threshold values, so that the patient receives reward (positive feedback) via a movie or sound when he or she produces the correct amount of the desired brainwaves.
 As it were, the brain is thus rewarded for producing the right brain activity.